mockcomic/PasswordGenerator/README.md

 # Password Generator Starter Code
+A password generator I made for the UC Berkeley bootcamp.
+Feel free to use the passwords for your own accounts!

 # User Story
 AS AN employee with access to sensitive data <br>
 I WANT to randomly generate a password that meets certain criteria <br>